 Yet not even the most ardent believer out there could have predicted this, because this isn't what's meant to happen to vanguards of a supposed underground—even if that underground melted into the mainstream, and we're living through a period where clubbing's current conservatism is becoming more and more estranged from its radical roots.

 A major facet of this smoothing-over process is the rapid increase in popularity that techno, techno DJs, and techno events are enjoying here in the UK.
 It seems that from a Drumcode night at the Warehouse Project to a Ketflix and Pills Instagram post, our nation's jaded youth cannot get enough of big-room grey-scale belters—the kind of music that Klock and Dettmann have worked their arses off to become the grand ambassadors for over the last few years.

-Make no bones about it—this is as utterly humourless as music gets.
-The kind of techno they've popularised and played on the biggest stages possible has about as much joie de vivre as a morgue, and still you'll hear it blaring away on the beaches of Croatia or sliding out into the sunset on the San Antonio strip.
+Make no bones about it—this is as utterly humorless as music gets.
+The kind of techno they've popularized and played on the biggest stages possible has about as much joie de vivre as a morgue, and still you'll hear it blaring away on the beaches of Croatia or sliding out into the sunset on the San Antonio strip.
 Which makes it all the stranger that the MDMA-and-smoothie set, a spider's web of social groups largely predicated on geographical closeness and a shared interest in making jokes about penis size, have made it their own.

 Perhaps, though, that makes sense.
 If, as it seems to be, the sesh is self-involved nihilism masquerading as one big funny joke, then why not soundtrack it to the brutally joyless strains of Berghain-friendly techno?
-Why not stiffle the laughter that you surf through life atop with whatever Len Faki 12" the lads in vests are rinsing that month?
+Why not stifle the laughter that you surf through life atop with whatever Len Faki 12" the lads in vests are rinsing that month?
 Because, after all, even the sesh ends at some point.